Warsaw Pact invasion of Czechoslovakia: Reactions around the world

+The invasion was the first broadcast live on television around the world.
+Czechoslovakia and Austria already cooperated as Intervision and Eurovision Network centers.
+Over seven days of the invasion, Austrian network ORF received ten hours of surreptitious "Free Television Station of Prague" footage from prearranged transmitters and film smuggled across the border.
+The footage was watched by millions in the Eastern Bloc including Czechoslovakia itself through signal overspill.

 On the night of the invasion, Canada, Denmark, France, Paraguay, the United Kingdom and the United States all requested a session of the United Nations Security Council.
 The night of August 20, movie theaters in Prague showed news reels of a meeting between Brezhnev and Dubček.
-However the Warsaw Pact had amassed at the Czech border, and invaded overnight (August 20–21).
+However the Warsaw Pact had amassed at the Czechoslovak border, and invaded overnight (August 20–21).
 That afternoon, on August 21, the council met to hear the Czechoslovak Ambassador Jan Mužík denounce the invasion.
-Soviet Ambassador Jacob Malik insisted the Warsaw Pact actions were those of "fraternal assistance" against "antisocial forces".
-Many of the invading soldiers told the Czechs that they were there to "liberate" them from West German and other NATO hegemony.
+Soviet ambassador Jacob Malik insisted the Warsaw Pact actions were those of "fraternal assistance" against "antisocial forces".

+Many of the invading soldiers told the Czechoslovaks that they were there to "liberate" them from West German and other NATO hegemony.
 The next day, several countries suggested a resolution condemning the intervention and calling for immediate withdrawal.
-US Ambassador George Ball suggested that "the kind of fraternal assistance that the Soviet Union is according to Czechoslovakia is exactly the same kind that Cain gave to Abel".
+US ambassador George Ball suggested that "the kind of fraternal assistance that the Soviet Union is according to Czechoslovakia is exactly the same kind that Cain gave to Abel".